 Writers should check out the job boards every day, since many of the freelancing jobs at ProBlogger.com receive several applications.
 We discuss this service in more detail here.
 Jobs on ProBlogger are regularly filled within 24 hours of being posted, so writers are encouraged to act quickly and apply to the jobs correctly, following all directions in the posted job ad.

 A useful trick for writers wishing to stay on top of jobs as they are posted is to subscribe to ProBlogger Jobs’ RSS feed.

 When applying for jobs at ProBlogger.com, it’s essential to sell yourself well and try to be specific about why you are a good fit for each job.

 3. Virtual Vocations for Content Writing Jobs

 A great place for home working jobs of all kinds, Virtual Vocations works well as another low-cost job board for freelance writers, offering new opportunities daily.
-While Virtual Vocations offers more than just freelance content writing work, and posts a variety of telecommuting jobs daily, it also offers many opportunities for writers.
+While Virtual Vocations offers more than just freelance content writing work, and posts a variety of telecommuting jobs daily, it also offers some opportunities for writers.

 The goal of Virtual Vocations is to provide a legitimate resource for telecommuting jobs all on one website.
 Jobs are posted on the website Monday through Saturday.